scaleway/terraform-provider-scaleway/docs/guides/using-vpc-bastion-ssh.md

 ## Configure your DHCP on your subnet

-To communicate over the network we require the IP address.
-The DHCP(DYNAMIC HOST CONFIGURATION PROTOCOL) server sets the IP address dynamically.
+The DHCP(DYNAMIC HOST CONFIGURATION PROTOCOL) server sets the IPv4 address dynamically, which is required to communicate over the private network.

 The `dns_local_name` is the TLD (top-level domain), the value by default is `priv`.
 This is used to resolve your Instance on a Private Network.